 Here’re a few examples of data science PhD programs offered by learning institutions in Illinois.

-The PhD in Business Administration: Information and Decision Science (IDS) Emphasis prepares students to make data-driven decisions in a business setting.
+- The PhD in Business Administration: Information and Decision Sciences (IDS) Emphasis prepares students to make data-driven decisions in a business setting.
 The program offers advanced machine learning, business-centric statistics, and data mining training.

 Five In-Demand Analytics Jobs in Illinois